kravchik/senjin/README.md

 Write glsl shaders on Groovy and Java with debugging, syntax highlighting, unit-testing, refactorings and full IDE support.

+The whole engine is built, actually, as a big library.
+For example, in your project, you can use only the texture element or only VBO.
+They work fine together but not bound.
+Even shader - can be used alone.
+There is also examples of each element usage, each one no more than a few dozens of lines ([src/main/java/yk/senjin/examples/simple](https://github.com/kravchik/senjin/tree/master/src/main/java/yk/senjin/examples/simple)).

 ### Simple examples:

 *Vertex shader (groovy)*